 He also said that repayment of the Dubai World debt will rely partially on asset sales and partially on refinancing.

 "The sale of assets will contribute most likely to the majority of the 5-year facilities, but the 8-year facility will be a mix of equity injection and refinance," he said.

-Shaibani said that ICD was interested to invest in real estate and financial services in Bosnia, where it has been present for the 10 last years through the Dubai Islamic Bank.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Shaibani said that ICD was interested to invest in real estate and financial services in Bosnia, where it has been present for the 10 last years through the Dubai Islamic Bank.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.